aayushxrj/Pluto.ai/README.md

 ### Clone the Repository

-1. First, clone the repository to your local machine:

 ```
 git clone https://github.com/aayushxrj/Pluto.ai
 ```

 ### Navigate to the Project Directory

-2. Next, navigate to the project directory:

 ```
 cd ./Pluto.ai/
 ```

+Now you can get the app up and running using either a [virtual environment](https://docs.python.org/3/library/venv.html) or [Docker](https://www.docker.com/).

 ### Set up a Virtual Environment

 It's recommended to use a virtual environment to keep your project dependencies isolated.
 Follow these steps to set up a virtual environment:

-3. Create a new virtual environment:
+1. Create a new virtual environment:

 ```
 python -m venv venv
 ```

-4. Activate the virtual environment:
+2. Activate the virtual environment:

 #### On Windows
 ```